color schemes for man pages man() { LESS_TERMCAP_mb=$'\e[1;34m' \ LESS_TERMCAP_md=$'\e[1;32m' \ LESS_TERMCAP_so=$'\e[1;33m' \ LESS_TERMCAP_us=$'\e[1;4;31m' \ LESS_TERMCAP_me=$'\e[0m' \ LESS_TERMCAP_se=$'\e[0m' \ LESS_TERMCAP_ue=$'\e[0m' \ command man "$@" }

 At first, the whole idea was to compile packet filtering programs and attach them to sockets in kernelspace.
 These programs would filter out packets that userspace processes would not be interested in.
 Consequently, this would reduce the quantity of data copied over the kernelspace/userspace boundary, only to ultimately be discarded.

 Today, eBPF is used heavily for system profiling by companies such as Netflix and Facebook.
 Linux has had a kernel VM capable of running and statically analyzing eBPF code since around 2006. tcpdump is one of the few examples that still use it for its original purpose.
-Ask your assistant if you want to know more about eBPF tracing (not part of the lab, don't panic!)

 Use tcpdump to output outgoing NTP queries and incoming http(s) responses.
 Use the -d